Zxnii/LunarLaunchWrapper/README.md

 ```
 Adapt the above for your version.

-## Using weave
+## Using Weave

-If you want to use weave you will have to use a custom version of weave.
-You can use the one directly in the repository :)
+If you want to use weave you will have to use a custom version of Weave.
+You can use the one in the releases :)

 Enjoy :)